 From Malaga, other cities like Seville, Cordoba, Granada, and Jaen can be reached by train, bus or car.

-Have a look at this video of Malaga:
+Have a look at this video of Malaga to learn more about this unique city:

-The population of Malaga city was 567,433 as of 2012 estimates, while the population of Malaga province was 1,639.127 in 2012, ranking as the fifth largest metropolitan area in Spain.
-Málaga is surrounded by mountains, lying in the southern base of the Axarquía hills, and two rivers, the Guadalmedina - the historic center is located on its left bank - and the Guadalhorce, which flows west of the city into the Mediterranean.
+The population of Malaga city was 568,479 as of 2013 estimates, while the population of Malaga province was 1,652,999 in 2013, ranking as the fifth largest metropolitan area in Spain.
+Málaga is surrounded by mountains, lying in the southern base of the Axarquia hills, and two rivers, the Guadalmedina - the historic centre is located on its left bank - and the Guadalhorce, which flows west of the city into the Mediterranean.

-The city is served by Malaga Airport and the port of Málaga.
-Also the main rail station is Málaga-Vialia which is connected with Madrid Atocha by Talgo 200.
-And recently the high-speed train AVE came into service, reducing travel time to Madrid to just two and a half hours.
-The city has two Cercanías (commuter train) lines and a metro system is under construction.
+The city is served by Malaga Airport and the port of Malaga, as well as the main rail station, Malaga-Vialia, which is connected with Madrid by the Talgo 200 and the high-speed train AVE, reducing the journey time to Madrid to just two and a half hours.
+The city also provides two commuter train lines, called Cercanias, and a metro system.
 There is no train service to Marbella at this moment, but you can always hire a car at Malaga airport.

-Buses are the main form of transport around the city.
-Málaga's bus station is connected with the city by the bus line number 4, although it is only 10 minutes walk to the Alameda from there.
+Aside from car rentals, buses are the main mean of transport used around the city.
+Malaga's bus station is connected with the city by the bus line number 4, although it is only 10 minutes walk to the Alameda from there.